hwjiang1510/hwjiang1510.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student at UT Austin, advised by Prof. [Qixing Huang](https://www.cs.utexas.edu/~huangqx/).
+I am a Ph.D. student at UT Austin, advised by Prof. [Qixing Huang](https://www.cs.utexas.edu/~huangqx/) and Prof. [Georgios Pavlakos](https://geopavlakos.github.io/).
 Prior to this position, I was fourtunate to work with Prof. [Kristen Gruaman](https://www.cs.utexas.edu/users/grauman/) and also collaborate with Prof. [Yuke Zhu](https://www.cs.utexas.edu/~yukez/).
 I received a M.S. in CS from UCSD in 2021, worked happily with Prof. [Xiaolong Wang](https://xiaolonw.github.io/).

 My research interest is building embodied systems that can learn from limited supervision, and can actively interact with the physical environment, with the ability of perception, reasoning and generalization.
 I am currently working on 3D vision.